 Our Dedicated Team

 Samantha is a former U.S. Army journalist.
 She moved to Nevada in 2008 and quickly fell in love with the Silver State and its wild horses.
-She is a member of the Long Riders' Guild and vice president of the Natural Horsemanship Association of Northern Nevada.
+She is a member of the Long Riders' Guild and former vice president of the Natural Horsemanship Association of Northern Nevada.

 When she's not working Samantha is out riding somewhere!
-She currently lives in Reno, and her herd includes a mustang (Sage), a reg.
+She currently lives outside Reno, and her herd includes a mustang (Sage), a reg.
 APHA gelding (Geo), 2 dogs (Bella and Sebastian), and 2 cats (Finnegan and Tomas).

 Samantha's love for horses and long riding led her to create the Nevada Discovery Ride project in 2010.
 She completed a nearly 500 mile ride in 2013 and a 1,100+ mile ride in 2016 - in hopes to encourage wild wild horse adoption.